Immune repertoire: Future developments

 Next generation sequencing may have a large impact.
 This can obtain thousands of DNA sequences, from different genes, quickly, at the same time, relatively cheaply.
 Thus it may be possible, to take a large sample of cells from someones immune system, and look quickly at the range of sub-types present in the sample.
 The ability to obtain data quickly from tens or hundreds of thousands of cells, one cell at a time, should provide a good idea, of the size of the person's immune repertoire.
 These large-scale adaptive immune receptor repertoire sequencing (AIRR-seq) data require specialized bioinformatics pipelines to be analyzed effectively.
-Many computational tools are being developed for this purpose.
-The Immcantation framework provide a start-to-finish analytical ecosystem for high-throughput AIRR-seq data analysis.
-The AIRR Community is community-driven organization that is organizing and coordinating stakeholders in the use of next-generation sequencing technologies to study immune repertoires.
-In 2017, the AIRR Community published recommendations for a minimal set of metadata that should be used to describe an AIRR-seq data set when published and deposited in a public repository.
+Many computational tools are being developed for this purpose, including: